-A. Sutherland - AncientPages.com - The story about Elli is a very powerful Norse myth that teaches us many important things.
-Old Age has always frightened both humans and gods according to Norse beliefs.
+A. Sutherland - AncientPages.com - The story about Elli is a compelling Norse myth that teaches us many important things.
+According to Norse beliefs, old age has always frightened humans and gods.

-Therefore it is vital that we can continue to have strength in our old age and Elli, Norse goddess of Old Age reminds us about it.
+Therefore, we must continue to have strength in our old age, and Elli, the Norse goddess of the Old Age, reminds us about it.

-Snorri Sturluson tells his story in Prose Edda book "Gylfaginning”.
-We meet Elli and the trickster god Loki, this time, as the giant Utgarda-Loki (or Loki of the Outyards") and the ruler of the castle Útgarðr in Jötunheimr.
+Snorri Sturluson tells his story in Prose Edda's book "Gylfaginning."
+We meet Elli and the trickster god Loki, this time as the giant Utgarda-Loki (or Loki of the Outyards") and the castle ruler Útgarðr in Jötunheimr.

 The following day, Thor left Utgardr castle, but before Thor's departure, Utgard-Loki accompanied him on the way and asked what he thought of his visit to the castle.

 Thor was humiliated because of the contest.
-In response, Utgard-Loki said that he deceived him in the contest.
+In response, Utgard-Loki said that he deceived him in the competition.

 "Be warned that I will always defend my castle with similar tricks."

-No one can defeat old age and remain young, forever.
-The gods in Asgardmade several attempts to stay young and they managed to do it but it was only artificially - with the help of magical golden apples of Idun.
+No one can defeat old age and remain young forever.
+The gods in Asgard made several attempts to stay young, and they managed to do it, but it was only artificially - with the help of the magical golden apples of Idun.
 They had to regularly eat golden apples from Idun's garden to ward off diseases, disabilities, and old age and remain vigorous, beautiful, and young through countless ages.

 Written by – A. Sutherland AncientPages.com Staff Writer